Antwerp Diamond Bank: Within KBC Group

 In 2002, KBC Bank increased its stake in ADB to 99.9%.
-To do so, KBC bought Henfin Holding, which had represented De Beers on the board of ADB as one of its founding shareholders.

-That same year ADB opened a branch in Mumbai, the center for India's diamond industry.
-This branch has a staff of about 20 persons.
+To do so, KBC bought out Henfin Holding, which had represented De Beers on the board of ADB as one of its founding shareholders.
+That same year, ADB opened a branch in Mumbai, the center for India's diamond industry, with a staff of about 20.
 (The industry in Mumbai started out with small diamonds, "cutting the uncuttable".
-It now has a share of the market for moderately big diamonds, once dominated by Tel Aviv, and is starting to encroach on cutting big diamonds, Antwerp's forte.)
+It later gained a share of the market for moderately big diamonds, previously dominated by Tel Aviv, then started to encroach on cutting big diamonds, Antwerp's forte.)

-In 2005, Diamond Bank (Switzerland) opened a representative office in Dubai, UAE.

-In 2008, ADB established a subsidiary in Singapore: Antwerp Diamond Bank Asia Pacific.
+In 2005, Diamond Bank (Switzerland) opened a representative office in Dubai.
+In 2008, ADB established a subsidiary in Singapore, Antwerp Diamond Bank Asia Pacific.
 This was a regional headquarters that supports and develop activities in Mumbai, Hong Kong and possible future initiatives in China.
 ADB was the first bank to create a commercial paper program for the diamond industry.
 The client was an Indian-owned company in Antwerp.

 In 2008, Diamond Bank (Switzerland) ceased to operate as a subsidiary and instead became a representative office of ADP, which also took over the responsibility for the Dubai rep office.
 In 2009, ADB signed a memorandum of understanding with the Bank of China.